burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Compiling a module interface creates a binary representation of all exported entities for the compiler to consult when processing files.
 This allows the fast import of modules.

 You import the module via the `import mymodule;` declaration.
 You do need to put angle brackets around the name of your modules.
-In addition, you should use a semicolon at the end of the expression, which is not necessary when you C preprocessor.
+In addition, you should use a semicolon at the end of the expression, which is not necessary when you use a C preprocessor.

 Unlike header files, the name that you use to `import` a module is not based on the name of the file that contains the module interface.